- -StartServer: Starts the local Virtualize server from the command line.

 Deploying Virtual Assets

-For instructions on how to deploy virtual assets to a remote Virtualize server, see Deploying Virtual Assets.
+For instructions on how to deploy virtual assets to a remote Virtualize server, see Local and Remote Deployment Options.

-Note that when a virtual asset is deployed to a remote Virtualize server, that virtual asset’s .pva file is written to the VirtualAssets project of the workspace being used by the remote Virtualize server.
+When a virtual asset is deployed to a remote Virtualize server, the .pva file is written to the VirtualAssets project of the workspace being used by the remote Virtualize server.

 - Transfer recorded traffic files from a remote server to your local machine (where you can create Message Responders from the recorded traffic).